sympy/SymPEPs/Equations.md

 ## Implementation
 1. All the proposed behaviors except for those associated with `solve` have been implemented in [PR 21333](https://github.com/sympy/sympy/pull/21333).
-A smaller subset that begings building `Equation` as a specific case of `relational` has been implemented in [PR 21325](https://github.com/sympy/sympy/pull/21325)
+A smaller subset that begins building `Equation` as a specific case of `relational` has been implemented in [PR 21325](https://github.com/sympy/sympy/pull/21325)
 2. The `solve` features will be implemented after step 1 is completed.
 3. Acceptance of lists of equations by `.subs()` will be implemented in parallel with or after the